 The correspondence of the More, (later More Molyneux), family of Loseley House is one of richest surviving sources for Tudor and Stuart Surrey.
-This database includes descriptions of the great majority of surviving letters written between c.1506 and 1689, that is from the time of the founder of the family's fortune, Sir Christopher More (d.1549) to the death of Robert More.
-The most significant portions of the correspondence are those from the time of Sir William More (1520-1600) and his son Sir George More (1553-1632), both of whom held many important local and national offices, but some of the later letters are also of great interest, for example throwing light on the experiences of south-west Surrey during the Civil War.
+This database includes descriptions of the great majority of surviving letters written between circa 1506 and 1689, that is from the time of the founder of the family's fortune, Sir Christopher More (died 1549) to the death of Robert More.
+The most significant portions of the correspondence are those from the time of Sir William More (1520 to 1600) and his son Sir George More (1553 to1632), both of whom held many important local and national offices, but some of the later letters are also of great interest, for example throwing light on the experiences of south-west Surrey during the Civil War.

 Users of this database should always bear in mind that the bulk of the surviving Loseley manuscripts are not held in the two correspondence series.
 Most, including further documents relating to the subjects covered by the letters, is held under the reference LM.
 Some manuscripts were sold in the last century to the Folger Shakespeare Library in Washington DC.
 Microfilm copies are held at Surrey History Centre under the reference Z407.
 All letters described in the database have been transcribed (see Zg/109).

 - Letter from Queen Elizabeth to the sheriff of Surrey and the commissioners for the musters including Sir William More, to thank them for their efforts and for those of the officers and men of the trained bands.
-(SHC ref 6729/13/41a)
+(SHC reference 6729/13/41a)